-Eating well is important as food supplies the energy nutrients that our bodies need to work and stay healthy.
-Unhealthy eating may lead to serious long term health problems.
+Eating well is important.
+Food and drinks supply the energy and nutrients that our bodies need to work and stay healthy.
+Unhealthy eating may lead to serious long-term health problems.
 Some helpful suggestions include:

-- " maintain a balanced diet.
-Don't forget to eat fruit and vegetables and try to reduce the amount of fat and sugar in your diet. - >> drink plenty of water don't wait until you are thirsty.
-Try to drink about two litres each day. - if you would like further advice on this you can see a dietician who can help you explore healthy food choices.
+- Maintain a balanced diet.
+Eat lots of fruit and vegetables and try to reduce the amount of fat and sugar in your diet. - Drink plenty of water.
+Don't wait until you are thirsty.
+Try to drink about two litres each day. - If you would like further advice on this you can see a dietician who can help you explore healthy food choices.